 French Student Visa Instructions

 Semester and Academic Year students need a French student visa to study in France.
-You must apply for and receive your French student visa before you depart the US to begin your program (unless you are an international student; in that case, you must obtain your visa in your home country).
+You must apply for and receive your French student visa before you depart the US to begin your program (unless you are an international student and elect to obtain your French student visa in your home country).
 The visa process is complicated, so start early.

 US citizens need not apply for a visa for summer programs..